RafaelRodriguesFraga/dotnet-basekit-docs/Components/domain-sql.md

 }
 ```

-In this example, the `Product` class inherits from `BaseEntity` and implements its Validate() method to perform custom validation logic specific to the Product.
+In this example, the `Product` class inherits from `BaseEntity` and implements `Validate()` method to perform custom validation logic specific to the Product.

-Similarly, consider a DTO named ProductDto representing product data transferred between layers of the application.
+Similarly, consider a DTO named `ProductDto` representing product data transferred between layers of the application.
 We can define the ProductDto class as follows:

 ```csharp #
 using DotnetBaseKit.Components.Domain.Sql.Dtos.Base;